ulfk/expression-interpreter/README.md

 # ExpressionInterpreter
-Example implmentation of an interpreter for mathematical expressions.
+Example implmentation of an interpreter for mathematical expressions (developed in VS2017).

 The mathematical expression may consist of these parts:
 - the mathematical operators for addition (+), subtraction (-) and multiplication (*)